-From 2010/11 to 2015/16 Katerina Tretyakova has been a member of the ensemble of Hamburg State Opera.
+From 2010/11 to 2015/16 Katerina Tretyakova has been a member of the ensemble of the Staatsoper Hamburg.
 Here, she has thrilled audiences in numerous major roles of the repertoire, such as Lucia (Lucia di Lammermoor), Gilda (Rigoletto), Adina (L’ Elisir d’ Amore), Adele (Die Fledermaus), Susanna (Le nozze di Figaro), Pamina (Die Zauberflöte), Musetta (La Bohème), Nannetta (Falstaff), Gretel (Hänsel und Gretel), and others.

 She has received considerable acclaim for her interpretations of roles in seldom-performed works such as the opera Bliss by Australian composer Brett Dean, world-premiered in 2010; Cunibert in Georg Philipp Telemann’s baroque “Gänsemarkt opera” Flavius Bertaridus, King of the Langobards and Ighino in Hans Pfitzner’s Palestrina.

-In addition to her performances at the Hamburg State Opera, Katerina Tretyakova frequently performs in Austria, working hand-in-hand with various renowned orchestras.
+In addition to her performances at the Staatsoper Hamburg, Katerina Tretyakova frequently performs in Austria, working hand-in-hand with various renowned orchestras.
 Among other things, she made her debut at the Theater an der Wien as Regina in Paul Hindemith’s artist drama Mathis der Maler.
-As a soloist, she has sung with the Royal Concertgebouw Orchestra in Amsterdam, the Montpellier Radio Orchestra, the Dresden Philharmonic and the Hamburg Philharmonic among others.
-In April 2009 the soprano made her debut at the Konzerthaus in Vienna under the baton of Bertrand de Billy; in 2011 she returned there for a solo concert of Russian songs.
+As a soloist, she has sung with the Royal Concertgebouw Orchestra in Amsterdam, the Montpellier Radio Orchestra, the Dresden Philharmoniker and the Hamburger Philharmoniker among others.
+In April 2009 the soprano made her debut at the Konzerthaus in Wien under the baton of Bertrand de Billy; in 2011 she returned there for a solo concert with Russian songs.

-In 2008, along with ten other young singers, Katerina Tretyakova was accepted onto the Young Singers Project of the Salzburg Festival, which was under the artistic direction of Barbara Bonney and Michael Schade and came to a glorious end with a gala concert in the Mozarteum’s Großer Saal under the conducting of Ivor Bolton.
+In 2008, along with ten other young singers, Katerina Tretyakova was accepted onto the Young Singers Project of the Festspiele Salzburg, which was under the artistic direction of Barbara Bonney and Michael Schade and came to a glorious end with a gala concert in the Mozarteum’s Großer Saal under the conducting of Ivor Bolton.

-From Salzburg, the soprano then moved to the Elbe: she decided to spend two years at the International Opera Studio of the Hamburg State Opera, where she quickly sang important roles such as Musetta (La Bohème), Valencienne (Die lustige Witwe), Oscar (Un Ballo in Maschera) and Frasquita (Carmen).
-Immediately after the completion of this training Simone Young, the Intendant and general music director of Hamburg State Opera, engaged the singer as a member of the ensemble.
+From Salzburg, the soprano then moved to the Elbe: she decided to spend two years at the International Opera Studio of the Staatsoper Hamburg, where she quickly sang important roles such as Musetta (La Bohème), Valencienne (Die lustige Witwe), Oscar (Un Ballo in Maschera) and Frasquita (Carmen).
+Immediately after the completion of this training Simone Young, the Intendant and general music director of the Staatsoper Hamburg engaged the singer as a member of the ensemble.